aadityaa-dava/aadityaa-dava/README.md

-- 👋 Hi, I’m Aadityaa Dava
+Hi, I’m Aadityaa Dava
-- 👀 I’m interested in Programming
-- 🌱 I’m going to pursue masters
+Pronouns: he/him
-- 💞️ I’m looking to collaborate on internships
+I’m looking to collaborate on internships
-- 📫 How to reach me on whatsapp - +918247016289
-- 😄 Pronouns: he/him
+Reach me on: +1 410 710 5194

 <!---
 aadityaa-dava/aadityaa-dava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.